dgzornoza/z80asm-dev-environment/Readme.md

-# pasmo-dev-environment README
+# z80asm-dev-environment README

-z88dk Developer Container Environment for Visual Studio Code.
+z80asm Developer Container Environment for Visual Studio Code.
+Author: David González Zornoza

 ## Features

-Project to set up a development environment for zx spectrum with z88dk in a visual studio code dev-container.
+Project to set up a development environment for zx spectrum with sjasmplus/pasmo, in a visual studio code dev-container.

-Environment using DeZog for debugging ASM with C source code tags.
+Environment using DeZog for debugging ASM/sjasmplus with source code tags.
+Pasmo can not debug with DeZog, but you can use for build, on this sample is using PASMO for build end tap file with loader, screen and code.

 ## Requirements